amandeepmittal/amanhimself.dev/content/posts/redux-persist-in-react-native-with-async-storage.md

 In the above snippet, the `key` and `storage` are required to create the config for a persisted reducer.
 The `storage` has the value of the storage engine which is used to save and persist the data.
 In React Native, it is essential to pass the value of the `storage` explicitly.
 In the current demo app, let's use `AsyncStorage`.

 The `whitelist` takes an array of strings.
 It is used to define which object key to use from the initial state to save the data.
-If no `whitelist` is provided, then redux persists both `books` and `bookmarks`.
+If no `whitelist` is provided, then redux persists for both `books` and `bookmarks`.
 Providing `bookmarks` as the value of the `whitelist` is going to only save the data that is in the `bookmarks` array (_which is empty at the moment but will be populated later when a bookmark is added or removed_).

 Then, update `rootReducer` with the persisted reducer with two arguments: `persistConfig` and `booksReducer`.